KeremAR/DevOps-Cheat/Interview/Interview-readme.md

 **20. Explain Kubernetes.**
     Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
 It runs applications in `Pods`, provides service discovery, load balancing, auto-scaling, and self-healing capabilities.

+**20a.
+Explain the Kubernetes API.**
+    The Kubernetes API is the central control plane interface.
+Users (via `kubectl`), controllers, and other components interact with the API server (usually `kube-apiserver`) using RESTful calls to query or modify the desired state of the cluster (which is stored in `etcd`).

+**20b.
+How do Pods work behind the scenes?**
+    A Pod is the smallest deployable unit, representing one or more containers sharing network namespace and storage volumes.
+The Kubernetes scheduler assigns a Pod to a Node.
+The `kubelet` on that Node instructs the container runtime (like `containerd`) to pull the necessary images and start the containers defined in the Pod specification, configuring their shared network and storage.

 **21. List some DevOps tools you know.**
     *   **Version Control:** Git, GitHub, GitLab, Bitbucket